Diabetes as a Presumptive Condition

 For in-county Vietnam Veterans

-Diabetes mellitus (Type II, adult onset) will be added as a presumptive condition for in-country Vietnam veterans.
-Acting Secretary Herschel Gober will announce this action on November 9, 2000.
+Diabetes mellitus (Type II, adult onset) was added as a presumptive condition for in-country Vietnam veterans.
 In-country service in Vietnam presumes exposure to the herbicide Agent Orange if the veteran meets the criteria outlined in 38 CFR 3.313 regarding dates of service and the condition being claimed is one listed in section 3.307 (6)iii.
-VA is in the process of writing the regulations which will govern the adjudication of claims for diabetes as a presumptive condition and add diabetes to the aforementioned section of 38 CFR.

 What veterans are affected by this added presumptive condition?

-Honorably discharged veterans who served in the Republic of Vietnam during the period January 9, 1962 through May 7, 1975 and have "adult onset diabetes mellitus".
+Honorably discharged veterans who served in the Republic of Vietnam during the period January 9, 1962 through May 7, 1975 and have “adult onset diabetes mellitus.”
 You must have physically served or visited in the Republic of Vietnam, including service in the waters offshore if the conditions of service involved duty or visitation in Vietnam.
 This means the ship must have come to port in the RPV and you disembarked.
-This does not include veteran's who served in the Republic of Vietnam during the period February 28, 1961 to January 9, 1962.
+This does not include veterans who served in the Republic of Vietnam during the period of February 28, 1961 to January 9, 1962.
+Service members who served on the 38th parallel in Korea may also be eligible if they served from April 1, 1968 through August 31, 1971.

 What does presumptive condition mean?